collapsed-stacks/startups/questions/12015/do-dead-startups-still-have-trademark-rights.md

 - tagged: `trademark`
 - score: 0

-<p>I'd like to take over the trademark from a former startup.
-The former startup is in "completely dead" mode, eg. there are multiple news articles announcing its death.</p>
+I'd like to take over the trademark from a former startup.
+The former startup is in "completely dead" mode, eg. there are multiple news articles announcing its death.

-<p>Does it still have claim to the trademark, or do I have to buy it off them?</p>
+Does it still have claim to the trademark, or do I have to buy it off them?

 ## Answer 12063